adaliaramon/helmkit/benchmarks/README.md

 | `helmkit` (DB reload every peptide) | 261.81         | 0.056                    |

 `helmkit` outperforms `pyPept` by approximately 188× when loading the monomer library once per session.
-When forced to reload the library for every peptide, `helmkit` is still about 3× faster.
+When forced to reload the library for every peptide (needs disabling memoization in the source code), `helmkit` is still about 3× faster.

 ## Environment